Marwamedha/Azure-data-engineering/README.md

 - Automate data storage and management in **Silver/Gold layers** of the data lake.

 ---
-### 🏗️ Architecture:

-The solution follows the Medallion Architecture, which organizes data into Bronze, Silver, and Gold layers, ensuring data quality, scalability, and optimized analytics.

-#🧱 Bronze Layer
--Stores raw ingested data exactly as received
--Data is landed in Azure Data Lake Storage Gen2
--Acts as the system of record

-#🧱 Silver Layer
--Data is cleaned, validated, and enriched
--Business rules are applied using Azure Databricks -Ensures high-quality, structured data

-#🧱 Gold Layer
--Contains aggregated and analytics-ready datasets -Optimized for reporting and querying
--Consumed by Azure Synapse Analytics & Power BI

----

 ## ⚙️ Technologies Used
 - **Azure Databricks** – Notebook development and Spark processing